On this page:

 This event takes place in the homelands of the Lək̓ʷəŋən and W̱SÁNEĆ Peoples.

 The InterdepenDance Collective invites the public to learn about and experience mixed-ability dance.
-Dance artists will share ways for increasing access, inclusivity and disability leadership in the arts.
+Dance artists will share ways for increasing access, equity and cross-disability leadership in the arts.
 The day will also build connections among people involved in dance on the island and encourage future collaborations.

 The forum is FREE, and open to the public.

 Feel free to register for just part of the day.

 Location: Gordon Head Recreation Centre, 4100 Lambrick Park Way.

 - introductory workshops led by All Bodies Dance Project facilitators Harmanie Taylor and Naomi Brand.

 - a short performance of inclusive choreography.

 - a round-table conversation on access in dance, prioritizing the perspectives of people who experience barriers in dance, co-facilitated with Parker from The Table Victoria.

 - options during lunch: topic tables with various ways to participate (such as ASL, communication devices, drawing, listening, nonverbal expressing, speaking, and writing); an introvert space; and a multi-sensory space.